 For more info, visit the Why PHL page.

 The Philadelphia 2026 Bid Committee consists of a group of business and community leaders who are passionate about bringing the FIFA World Up to Philadelphia.
-Philadelphia’s Bid Chairman is David L. Cohen, Senior Executive Vice President at Comcast.
+Philadelphia’s Bid Chair is David L. Cohen, Senior Advisor to CEO, Comcast Corporation.
 He is leading a broad coalition of partners, including the City of Philadelphia, Commonwealth of Pennsylvania, Philadelphia Eagles, Philadelphia Union, PHL Sports, Philadelphia Convention & Visitors Bureau, Eastern Pennsylvania Youth Soccer and many others.

 After a three-year bid process, Philadelphia is proud to be one of the 17 U.S. finalist cities.
 Ten U.S. cities are expected to ultimately serve as hosts, and a final decision is expected from FIFA sometime in 2021.